 That may sounds like a strange blog post title, but it is so apropos for our lives lately.
 Dr. Ralph Davis was the guest speaker this year at our church’s Spring Conference which we missed most of.
-I am really quite bummed about that after hearing his sermon Sunday morning titled “God is an insomniac” (beginning at minute 2:00).
+I am really quite bummed about that after hearing his sermon Sunday morning titled “God is an insomniac”.
 With all the craziness in our lives trying to prepare to move and get the ducks in a row and trying to line thing up in Alaska, I sat through the sermon with tears in my eyes.

 He walked us through Esther, a story I know well, but Dr. Davis gave me a better appreciation for that book.
 Did you know that in the entire book of Esther, God is not mentioned once?
 That is true.
 You may wonder as I used to: why on earth is the book included in the Canon (bible) if God is not mentioned?
 Esther is a beautiful story of God protecting and providing for His people…. even when they are completely unaware.
 Just at the moment when the Jews are a bout to be wiped out by the hatred of the King’s right-hand-man, Haman, the King is unable to sleep.
 It seems like a small phrase “the King was unable to sleep.”
 Very natural, I suffer insomnia at times myself.
 I never consider it a God-send, but in that moment of history, it was.
 And the King just happened to have his scribes read to him from the royal history, and it just happens to have been the section of his life where the guard Mordecai thwarted a plan of assassination.
 That wasn’t a coincidence… they were orchestrated by an amazing God who does not slumber while caring for His beloved children.